JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/rebase-vs-merge-with-git/index.md

   - Git
 ---

-I needed to understand the two methods because I’ve always used the merge method, thinking that the `rebase` wasn’t efficient or dangerous based.
-I’ve read.
+I needed to understand the two methods because I’ve always used the merge method, thinking that the `rebase` wasn’t efficient or dangerous based on what I’ve read or heard.

 But the truth was more nuanced.